 Icelanders love relaxing and chatting in hot springs and swimming pools.
 There are hundreds of swimming pools all over the country, with 17 in Reykjavik alone.
 Swimming and relaxing in pools are incredibly popular, and tourists should definitely take part during their trip to Iceland.
 Most are geothermally heated, so it's a lovely way to warm up.

-If you're more into chilling out than swimming, why not visit a hot spring or two instead of a pool?
+If you're more into chilling out than swimming, why not visit a hot spring instead of a pool?
 There are natural and man-made springs in all parts of Iceland.
 Settling in for a relaxing soak is a classic Icelandic pastime and an absolute must-do while you're visiting.

 If you're keen on the idea of visiting several hot springs and pools, you can take a hot spring tour, or simply make sure to visit the local spring wherever you're staying.

-By far Iceland's most famous geothermal area is the Blue Lagoon.
+By far, Iceland's most famous geothermal area is the Blue Lagoon.
 You'll find it very close to Keflavik Airport, so many visitors to Iceland make it the first or last stop on their trip.
 It's also easy to reach the lagoon from Reykjavik.

 The Blue Lagoon spa is open all year round, so it's definitely possible to visit in October.
-In fact, it might be a great time to visit because October usually sees fewer tourists than other months, so you might have more chance of getting in without a booking!
+In fact, it might be a great time to visit because October usually sees fewer tourists than other months, so you might have a chance of getting in without a booking!

 However, this is one of the most popular tourist attractions in the whole country, so it's a good idea to book your entry to the spa well in advance.